A U R O R A

 As a first step I developed a number of video clips, pure luminous structures and phenomena; a nucleus for an extensive show.
 Then, in conversation with Ben Frost these clips and ideas got extended to a room-expanding live show, implemented with the setup mentioned above.

 The custom built video-light scanners are essentially video projectors directed into the hazy room, right at the audience; thus creating tangible beams – an intense physical experience of light.
-By the use of remote-controlled movable mirrors these beams are directed further, allowing the shaping out of spatial structures of light, deconstructivist drawings in three dimensions.
+By the use of remote-controlled movable mirrors these beams are directed further, allowing to shape spatial structures of light, like deconstructivist drawings in three dimensions.
 The impression is not unlike that of a laser show, but less harsh, less surgical or technical in appearance.
 It furthermore grants the creative freedom to add prismatic colours, halos, auras and chromatic aberrations, and to emit whole fields of light.

 The rather elevated, atmospheric video-lights needed the extension of phrenetic stroboscopes; directed at the walls and sitting behind the architecture of the room, their indirect flashes feel perform a stark play of light & shadow, like a thunderstorm above a city's skyline.
 The strobes are played like a visual drum set, with each individual unit rarely continuously strobing, but instead pumping out single flashes.
 The orchestration of six or more individually operating strobes, distributed over the room, allows a stunning, disorientating and room-reconfiguring effect to take place.

-Additionally i wrote custom software to control all of these components live and from one central interface.
-The software had to be intuitive, it needed to free me from thinking inside computer windows – ultimately it had to work like an instrument!
-Hence i wrote a vvvv patch that runs entirely „in the backround“, I only interact with it via a midi controller.”
+Additionally I wrote custom software to control all of these components live and from one central interface.
+The software had to be intuitive – no thinking inside computer windows! – ultimately it had to work like an instrument.
+Hence the VVVV patch runs entirely „in the background“, I only interact with it via a midi controller.” –m